herbdankerson/freshbot/project-docs/codex-mcp.md

   - `CODEX_CODE_ROOTS` (optional): semicolon/comma separated additional roots for locating files.
   - `CODEX_MCP_PUBLIC_ENDPOINT` (optional): manifest endpoint override.
   - `CODEX_UPLOAD_ROOT` (optional): base directory for uploaded files (defaults to the first `CODEX_CODE_ROOTS` entry or `/workspace`).
-- **Profiles**: All legacy MCP servers and the shared Cloudflare tunnel now sit behind the `mcp-legacy` compose profile.
-Leave that profile disabled to keep Codex local-only; start it explicitly when you need the older toolboxes or remote exposure (e.g. `docker compose --profile mcp-legacy up -d legal-mcp`).
+- **Profiles**: All legacy MCP servers and the shared Cloudflare tunnel now sit behind the `mcp-legacy`/`network` compose profile (also accessible via `intellibot/ops/scripts/network_stack.sh`).
+Keep it idle for local-only work; start it when you need the older toolboxes or remote exposure (for example `docker compose --profile network up -d legal-mcp` from the `intellibot/` root).
 - **Health check**: `curl http://localhost:8105/.well-known/mcp.json` should return the FastMCP manifest if the server is up.

 ## Tools